Q: What is Work-Study?

 - Select a job that interests you from Current Work-Study Openings.

-- If selected for the position, you will be required to submit hiring documentation to the Human Resource Office located in MSR 320.
+- If selected for the position, you may be required to submit hiring documentation to the Human Resource Office located in MSR 320.

 Q: What is an Work-Study Authorization Form?